eclemmon/politics_1/README.md

 Open the .env file and fill out the empty fields following the `=` symbol.
 For example, after TWILIO_ACCOUNT_SID=, you will place your unique String Identifier code, which will look something like this:
-`SMXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` (see instructions below to find all authentication tokens for both Twilio and Twitter).
+`SMXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` (see instructions below to find all authentication tokens for both Twilio, Discord, and Twitter).

 ```
 # GET THESE TWILIO VALUES FROM TWILIO DASH